This tour plan is suitable for a 7 - 14 day self drive tour of Scotland starting from Glasgow.

 Day Trips around Skye & Lochalsh -

 Skye is a large island with many of the places of interest located at the end of single track roads.
 As a result, you are limited in how much you can cover in a day and you need to schedule at least a 2 night stopover.

 Explore Skye - We provide directions for a tour that includes the famous scenic landmarks of Skye as well as Dunvegan Castle, Talisker Distillery, craft shops, tearooms, pubs and walks.
-More than enough to fill 2 whole days on Skye. ~138 miles
+More than enough to fill 2 whole days on Skye.
+Driving Distance: ~138 miles

 Alternative Day Trip around Loch Alsh & Loch Hourn - Skye can be a very busy place so we also provide directions for a tour around this quieter area where you can take in one of our favourite viewpoints, soak up the atmosphere at mysterious Iron Age Brochs, or enjoy a cup of coffee in one of the remotest tearooms in Scotland.
 You can return to Skye via a tiny car ferry that operates from Easter – October.